jMetal/jMetalPy/docs/source/about.rst

 About
 ==============

-jMetalPy is being developed by `Antonio J. Nebro <http://www.lcc.uma.es/%7Eantonio/>`_, associate professor at the University of Málaga, and `Antonio Benítez-Hidalgo <https://benhid.com?ref=jmetalpy>`_, PhD Student in Computer Science at the University of Málaga.
+jMetalPy is being developed by `Antonio J. Nebro <http://www.lcc.uma.es/%7Eantonio/>`_, full professor at the University of Málaga.

 Cite us
 ------------------------